nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * The form object along with the user inputs can be retrieved using the `request.form` object.
 For example in our case we created a form object using `form = UserRegisterForm(request.form)`
 * To handle the POST request sent by the browser, an additional parameter `methods=["GET", "POST"]` is specified in the route handler decorator.
 This means that the route handler will also accept "POST" requests also in addition to "GET" requests.
 Using `request.method` inside the route handler, we can differentiate whether the route handler is triggered by a "GET" or "POST" request.
 * The form object can be validated just by calling `form.validate()` which returns True if the form inputs are passing the `validators` of all form fields.
 Thus validation is very easy and less error prone when we use WTForms
 * After calling `form.validate()`, any errors in each form field are populated in the errors attribute as a list of strings.
-For example the errors of the `uEmail` field can be accessed at `form.uEmail.errors`.
+For example the errors of the `form.uEmail` field can be accessed at `form.uEmail.errors`.
 All the errors of the form can also be accessed using `form.errors`

-### Additional form validation other than form.validate()
+### Additional form validation after form.validate()
-* If extra validation is performed after `form.validate()` and errors are found, they can be populated in the errors attribute of the corresponding form field.
-For example, extrat
+* If extra validation is performed after `form.validate()` and errors are found, they can be populated in the `errors` attribute of the corresponding form field.
+For example, extra errors can be added to `form.uName` using `form.uName.errors.append("Username should start with an alphabet")`

 ### Accessing Form data in route handler
 * The `request.form` object inside the route handler will contain the form data as a dictionary